Constitution of Sciennes Parent Council

-Year Reps may be re-elected for multiple terms and may hold office for a period of three consecutive years.
+Year Reps may be re-elected for multiple terms, but it is recommended this does not exceed three consecutive years.
 Year Reps may not hold more than one position at one time.

 Prior to each AGM, nominations for Year Reps will be invited from the Parent Forum.
 If there is more than one nomination for a particular year group then the individuals will be informed prior to the AGM so that they can decide amongst themselves who will be their year’s Year Rep. In the event that agreement cannot be reached by the individuals, names will be drawn at random at the AGM.

 If any of the Year Reps resign prior to an AGM, then an Interim Year Rep will be elected at the next Parent Council meeting to serve until the next AGM.